cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # CBOR Encoding {#encoding}

 This section specifies the content and encoding for CBOR certificates, with the overall objective to produce a very compact representation of the certificate profile defined in {{RFC7925}}.
-The CBOR certificate can be either a CBOR compressed X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a native CBOR certificate, in which case the signature is calculated directly on the CBOR encoded data (see {{native-CBOR}}).
+The CBOR certificate can be either a CBOR compressed X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a natively signed CBOR certificate, in which case the signature is calculated directly on the CBOR encoded data (see {{native-CBOR}}).
 In both cases the certificate content is adhering to the restrictions given by {{RFC7925}}.
 The corresponding ASN.1 schema is given in {{appA}}.

 ## Message Fields